 Considering The CW’s Riverdale and Netflix’s To All the Boys film franchise are two major streaming hits among young adult viewers, it only makes sense for the stars of both projects to join forces for new streaming content.
-Actors Cole Sprouse and Lana Condor are set to star in a forthcoming romantic comedy titled Moonshot, produced by New Line for HBO Max, according to Deadline.
+Cole Sprouse and Lana Condor are set to star in a forthcoming romantic comedy titled Moonshot, produced by New Line for HBO Max, according to Deadline.
 The science-fiction romantic comedy also features actors who’ve appeared in Scrubs, Booksmart, and The White Lotus, and it’ll see them all travel to a fully colonized Mars — meaning Elon Musk’s dreams have come true in the film’s universe.

 For Sprouse, Moonshot will mark his first film role since 2019’s ahead-of-its-time Five Feet Apart, in which he played Will, a young patient with cystic fibrosis who enters a relationship with a fellow patient named Stella (Haley Lu Richardson).
-Due to guidelines set by their doctors, the two must remain six feet apart (sound familiar?).
+Due to guidelines set by their doctors, the two must keep a safe distance from each other (sound familiar?).
 Released in March 2019, a full year before social distancing became the norm, the film was a success, grossing more than $91 million worldwide.

 In Condor’s case, Moonshot will be her first starring role since completing the trilogy of To All the Boys films following the release of Always & Forever earlier this year.
 Additionally, she’s slated to star in and executive produce a comedy series for Netflix titled Boo, Bitch from the creators of MTV’s Awkward and Netflix’s On My Block.
 Over eight episodes, the series will see the actress portray a high school senior who’s lived a safe, low-key life but decides to change course and start living epically.
 It’s like Booksmart, but with a major twist: After making her decision, she wakes up as a ghost.